AnRkey/AIB/docs/user-guide.md

 #### Multiple Instances
 The "+Window" button opens a new instance of AIB, allowing you to organize your AI interactions in separate windows.
 Each instance operates independently.

+### Application Settings

+Access the settings window by clicking the Settings icon in the top-right corner.
+The settings window includes several tabs:

+#### General
+- **Application Behavior**: Configure startup settings
+  - **Always on top when application starts**: When enabled, all new application windows will open in "Always on Top" mode

+#### Audio
+- **Microphone**: Select your default microphone for voice interactions with AI services
+- **Audio Output**: Select your default speaker for AI voice responses

+#### Privacy
+- **Browser Data**: Manage your browsing data
+  - **Clear All Browsing Data**: Removes cookies, login sessions, and other browsing data for all AI services

+#### Proxy
+- **Proxy Configuration**: Access your system proxy settings
+  - **Open System Proxy Settings**: Opens the Windows network proxy configuration

+#### Saving Settings
+When you make changes to settings in the General or Audio sections:
+1. A "Save Settings" button will appear at the bottom of the window
+2. Click the button to save your changes
+3. The button will disappear after saving
+4. The button will reappear only when you make new changes

 ## Tips and Tricks

 1. **Comparing AI Responses**: Open different AI services in separate tabs to easily compare their responses to the same prompt.